 And here’s how readers can verify the validity of the content thanks to timestamps.
 Now, you can simply click on the link and see the WordProof popup appear.
 Getting your content verified is easy as well, it has a WordPress plugin to get that done for you.
 Check it out!
 If you like what you see, try it with a special discount we have for readers of our SEO blog.
 More on that at the end of this article.

-Timestamping and SEO
+Content timestamps and SEO

 Trust is a big factor for search engines as well.
 Over the years, we saw search engines put an ever greater emphasis on trustworthy websites and high-quality content.
 Especially for the so-called Your Money or Your Life (YMYL) sites, trust and expertise are very important.
 These are the sites that can impact your life depending on what you do, so stuff like medical and financial information.
 In these industries, you need to know you can trust the content these sites offer.
 Plus, is that writer really an expert in the business?
 Of course, the same goes for news publishers.
 Trust is essential.

 Timestamping can help enhance the sense of trust for readers and publishers alike.
 But it’s not just the timestamp itself that helps build trust for readers.
-WordProof is also working on a solution to output the blockchain timestamps as schema.org structured data.
+WordProof is also working on a solution to output the blockchain timestamps as Schema.org structured data.
 Search engines can read this structured data and verify the validity of your content.
 In the end, this might lead search engines to trust your content more.
 This is another way of proving who you say you are, where you are from, and what you have written.

-The web is such a schizophrenic place — it has so many pros and cons.
+The web is such a polarized place — it has so many pros and cons.
 It can drive revolutionary developments, but it can also drive revolutions.
 And one of the biggest issues right now is that of trust.
 In the age of fake news and disinformation, it is getting harder and harder to find sources to trust — and to prove you can be trusted.
 Luckily, companies like WordProof are working to roll out technologies and policies that will hopefully lead to a trusted web.

 Coming up next!